How to Become a Legal Nurse Consultant (LNC)

 It is essential that LNCs accept only those cases in which they have a solid clinical foundation.
 The LNC performs many functions on behalf of the legal team and its clients.
 A focus in medical-surgical and/or critical care nursing can prepare the LNC to address issues related to a broad range of legal cases.
 LNCs may also have specialized nursing experience as well, including orthopedics, obstetrics, neurology, cardiology, oncology, and rehabilitation.

-The LNC has diverse opportunities to for work environments and must evaluate many factors when deciding on a practice environment.
+Legal Nurse Consultants can work in a variety of environments and must evaluate many factors when deciding on a practice environment.

 Questions to ask yourself are:

 “Do I prefer working alone or do I thrive on consistently working around people?”

 “Do I have sufficient financial reserves to manage the inevitable ebb and flow of private practice?”

 “Is a smaller, dynamic company my ideal work setting, or do I prefer the structure of a larger corporation or government agency?”

 Regardless of the setting, the LNC field offers endless opportunities for professional growth and development.
 According to the AALNC, potential work environments for the LNC include:

 - Business and industry legal departments